kaseywright/package-sort/README.md

 # package-sort

+This is a simple package sorting function that classifies packages based on their dimensions and mass.
+The functional requirements can be found in [Requirements.md](Requirements.md).

 The presented `sort` function contains more optimizations than the requirements demand to better demonstrate extensibility and performance expected in production-ready code.

 AI was used to as a pair programmer to help me write this code efficiently.
 However, the patterns and practices used are of my own guidence.